freenas/freenas-docs/userguide/storage.rst

 Once the pool is decrypted, it will appear in the drop-down menu of :numref:`Figure %s <zfs_import_nonencrypt_fig>`.
-Click the "OK" button to finish the volume import.
+Click the :guilabel:`OK` button to finish the volume import.

 .. _View Disks: